 Mary Rose Strubbe

-Professor of Legal Research and Writing, Director of the Legal Research and Writing Program, and Assistant Director of the Institute for Law and the Workplace
+Professor of Legal Research and Writing and Assistant Director of the Institute for Law and the Workplace

-Mary Rose Strubbe is a Professor of Legal Research and Writing, Director of the Legal Research and Writing Program, and Assistant Director of the Institute for Law and the Workplace at IIT Chicago-Kent College of Law.
+Mary Rose Strubbe is a Professor of Legal Research and Writing and Assistant Director of the Institute for Law and the Workplace at IIT Chicago-Kent College of Law.
 She graduated with honors from Chicago-Kent in 1981, and spent most of the next dozen years in private practice, with a focus on plaintiff's-side employment law matters.

-Professor Strubbe joined Chicago-Kent in1994.
-Since 2001, she has directed Chicago-Kent's five semester Research and Writing program.
-Since 2003 she has also helped design Chicago-Kent's International LL.M. programs, and has taught in those programs both at home and abroad.
-She currently teaches legal research and writing and employment law courses.
+Professor Strubbe joined Chicago-Kent in 1994.
+From 2001–2014, she was Director of Chicago-Kent's five-semester Legal Research and Writing Program.
+Since 2003 she has also been involved in the development of Chicago-Kent's International LL.M. programs, and has taught in those programs both at home and abroad.
+She currently teaches introductory courses on the United States' legal system, legal research and writing courses, and employment law courses.